mcrosson/keyboard/keyboards/zmk-config/notes.md

 https://github.com/nuxiom/zmk/tree/60split

-# Docker container use less instead of more

-- need to install 'less' package
-- need to set PAGER env var to 'less'
-- submit as pr to zmk-docker repo AFTER testing locally
-- add less to testing page of docs
-	- less --help
-	- git log uses less instead of more

 # Local github CI actions run

 See https://github.com/nektos/act as a potential way to run local GH actions ahead of opening a PR